-- Apart from scanning it can print, photocopy and fax documents.
+- Apart from scanning, it can print, photocopy, and fax documents.

 - All the basic image enhancement features are built-in with this tool.

-This is one of the most feature-rich scanner utility for Linux.
+This is one of the most feature-rich scanner utilities for Linux.
 The thing I most like about this tool is the beautiful and clean user interface.
 Not only that.
 It has a plethora of options built into this tool.
 This can be anyone’s go-to solution for document scanning.

 Key Features of Skanlite